sphinx-doc/sphinx/doc/ext/autodoc.rst

 auto-generated-looking pure API documentation.

-:mod:`autodoc` provides several directives that are versions of the usual :rst:dir:`module`, :rst:dir:`class` and so forth.
-On parsing time, they import the corresponding module and extract the docstring of the given objects, inserting them into the page source under a suitable :rst:dir:`module`, :rst:dir:`class` etc. directive.
+:mod:`autodoc` provides several directives that are versions of the usual :rst:dir:`py:module`, :rst:dir:`py:class` and so forth.
+On parsing time, they import the corresponding module and extract the docstring of the given objects, inserting them into the page source under a suitable :rst:dir:`py:module`, :rst:dir:`py:class` etc.  directive.

 .. note::

-   Just as :rst:dir:`class` respects the current :rst:dir:`module`, :rst:dir:`autoclass`
-   will also do so, and likewise with :rst:dir:`method` and :rst:dir:`class`.
+   Just as :rst:dir:`py:class` respects the current :rst:dir:`py:module`, :rst:dir:`autoclass` will also do so.
+Likewise, :rst:dir:`automethod` will respect the current :rst:dir:`py:class`.

 .. rst:directive:: automodule
                    autoclass
                    autoexception

    Document a module, class or exception.
 All three directives will by default only insert the docstring of the object itself::